Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/outlining/outlining-general.md

 Hovering the mouse over a vertical line in the margin will cause a highlight to appear that shows the lines contained by the related outlining node.
 The vertical line can be double-clicked to collapse the node.

-Once collapsed, the node's text content is hidden and a small adornment appears in its place.
-By default this adornment renders "..." text, however that can be [customized via the node's definition](outlining-nodes.md).
+Once collapsed, the node's text content is hidden, and a small adornment appears in its place.
+By default, this adornment renders `"..."` text, however that can be [customized via the node's definition](outlining-nodes.md).
 Hovering the mouse over the collapsed node adornment will provide a quick info tip displaying the node's contents, if the proper service is registered (see below).
 Single-clicking the collapsed node adornment will select the node's text range.
 Double-clicking the collapsed node adornment will expand the node.

 ## Outlining Mode (Automatic, Manual, etc.)